Applications for the 2014-2015 cohort will be available by mid-December and due March 1st, 2014.

 UFM welcomes QuEST Fellows through several events throughout the year.
 Examples include: twice-monthly Light Lunches, a fall potluck, a Christmas open house and opportunities for the QUEST Fellows to share their experiences with the UFM community.
 For further information about UFM or its ministries, contact the QuEST Coordinator or see the UFM webpage.

-Agencies pay a $100 monthly stipend directly to the intern, a one-time placement fee to QuEST to cover administrative costs of the program, and a monthly program fee to cover the cost of living for the intern.
+Agencies pay a $125 monthly stipend directly to the Fellow, a one-time placement fee to QuEST to cover administrative costs of the program, and a monthly program fee to cover cost of living expenses.
 Fellows receive a private room and shared household fund for food and other expenses, health insurance and basic health care costs, and a bus pass.
 They may also receive up to $125 for education and personal enrichment during the year.
-Upon completion of the program, Fellows receive a $850 exit stipend and may be eligible for $500 short-term, interest-free loans from QuEST.
+Upon completion of the program, Fellows receive a $600 exit stipend and may be eligible for $500 short-term, interest-free loans from QuEST.

 QuEST Fellows commit to a year of service that begins in early September.
-Agencies commit themselves by February to having an intern that fall.
-Intern applications to the program are due on March 1st of each year.
-Applications for the 2013-2014 year will be available on this website by January 1st.
+Agencies commit themselves by February to hosting a Fellow that fall.
+Applications to the program are due on March 1st of each year.
+Applications for the 2014-2015 year will be available on this website by mid-December.
 Prospective Fellows will be interviewed by QuEST and by potential placement agencies.
 Efforts are made to match Fellows with their placement of interest, but placements at specific agencies are not guaranteed.
 Fellows make their final commitment in early May once they have accepted a placement offer.
 University Friends Meeting is an equal-opportunity employer.

 Thoughts from Former QuEST Fellows